privacyguides/privacyguides.org/docs/ai-chat.md

 ## Local AI

-**Running AI models locally** offer a more private and secure alternative to cloud-based solutions, as **your data never leaves your device** and is therefore never shared with third-party providers.
+**Running AI models locally** offers a more private and secure alternative to cloud-based solutions, as **your data never leaves your device** and is therefore never shared with third-party providers.
 This provides peace of mind and **allows you to share sensitive information**.

 For the best experience, a dedicated GPU with sufficient VRAM or a modern system with fast LPDDR5X memory is recommended.
 Fortunately, it is possible to run smaller models locally even without a high-end computer or dedicated GPU.
 A computer with at least 8GB of RAM will be sufficient to run smaller models at lower speeds.